MaReiCodeCraftsman/easy-sample-creator-app/README.md

 ## Features

 - **User Authentication:** Users are required to login with their role ('poweruser' or 'defaultuser').
+Other roles can be easily customized considering needs or requierements.
 - **File Selection:** Users can browse their system to select an Excel file containing data.
 - **Create Sample Data:** Users can create sample data from the selected Excel file by clicking the "Create Sample Data" button.
 - **Limited Runs:** Users with the 'defaultuser' role have a limited number of runs (3) for creating sample data.
+This setting and aossciated rights can be easily adjusted and customized in the source code.

 ## Installation